kohya-ss/sd-scripts/README.md

 ### Recent Updates

+Sep 1, 2024:
+- `--timestamp_sampling` has `flux_shift` option.
+Thanks to sdbds!
+  - This is the same shift as FLUX.1 dev inference, adjusting the timestep sampling depending on the resolution. `--discrete_flow_shift` is ignored when `flux_shift` is specified.
+It is not verified which is better, `shift` or `flux_shift`.

 Aug 29, 2024:
 Please update `safetensors` to `0.4.4` to fix the error when using `--resume`. `requirements.txt` is updated.